barr-israel/barrcodes/content/posts/1brc_part1/index.md

 }
 ```

-The biggest issue with being more complaint appears in `read_line`: In order to find the length of the station name, I switched back to `memchr` because the `;` is no longer guaranteed to be in the first 33 bytes of the line.
+The biggest issue with being more compliant appears in `read_line`: In order to find the length of the station name, I switched back to `memchr` because the `;` is no longer guaranteed to be in the first 33 bytes of the line.
 After `memchr` finds the end of the station name, I can still use a SIMD solution for the measurement, since those are always short enough, And this time I can even use 128 bit registers instead of 256.
 So the new `read_line` looks like this:
 ```rust